baijuka/MS2-Project/README.md

 ### Fonts

 -  Primary font: Roboto – simple and allowing letters to be settled into their natural width
--  Secondary font: Arimo – Arimo offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms
+-  Secondary font: Lato – The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness

 ### Icons
 -  All icons used are relevant to the subject to make navigation easy

 ### Colors

 The main colours used are white, off light-yellow, and off ligt-green (Quiz game board).
-Dark background has been applied to navigation bar and footer.
+Light background has been applied to navigation bar and and dark background to footer.

 ### Styling